top of page

 Freediving carries unique risks like hypoxia and barotrauma.
 Certified training prepares you to manage these risks safely.

-Mastering these fundamentals protects you and enhances your confidence, allowing you to fully enjoy your time underwater.
+Mastering these fundamentals protects you and enhances your confidence.
+This allows you to fully enjoy your time underwater.

 PADI Freediving Certification